 Open Daily

-* No water access after October 30th.
+* No water access after 3rd weekend in October

-A variety of sports equipment is provided at no extra charge see:
+A variety of sports equipment is provided at no extra charge see: Packages Page

 Summer in Algonquin Park comes later than surrounding areas as a result of the Park's higher elevations.